9 Substitutes for Quinoa Flour

 Moving on, this substitute is perfect for cookies and cakes because of its texture and how it bakes.
 Additionally, coconut flour works well in baked goods like muffins, cakes, and cookies.

-But the likelihood that it will provide baked items a more distinctive flavor than other varieties of flour is considerably higher.
+However, the likelihood that it will provide baked items a more distinctive flavor than other varieties of flour is considerably higher.

 However, avoid using it as a 1:1 replacement for anything to avoid it absorbing a lot of moisture and developing a thicker texture.
 You should add extra eggs or other moist components for the greatest results.